lhbench/lhbench/README.md

 <img src="images/large-file-count-dec2022.png" width=600/>

-The large file count test compares metadata processing strategies across LakeHouses.
+The large file count test compares metadata processing strategies across Lakehouses.
 We break the store_sales TPC-DS table up into 10MB files and experiment with 1,000 through 200,000 files.
 We see better performance from Delta Lake for large file counts.
 Performance is 7x-20x better for Delta in the 200,000 files case.

 ## TPC-DS Refresh Results